-In contrast, group tours to Rainbow Mountain are around 80 soles ($25 USD) per person, so the price for a private taxi is not that much more expensive, if you have 2 people.
+In contrast, group tours to Rainbow Mountain Peru are around 80 soles ($25 USD) per person, so the price for a private taxi is not that much more expensive, if you have 2 people.
 And the added convenience and comfort is a thousand times worth the small extra price.

 I am not the best at negotiating, so you might could even get a better price.
 My advice for negotiating is to not say immediately what hotel you want to be picked up from… Just negotiate a price from the center, then give the hotel name after you’ve agreed on the price.

-When to Go
+When to Go to Rainbow Mountain Peru

 We left Cusco at 7 AM on April 11, 2018.
 We arrived to the Rainbow Mountain trailhead at 10:30 AM.
 It took us 2 hours to get to the top.
 It’s uphill the entire way, but it’s not too steep.
-However the altitude is very high, and the last 15 minutes were very challenging for me.
+However the altitude is very high, and the last 15 minutes were challenging for me.
 It only took us about 1 hour to go back down.

 This was the perfect timing to miss the crowds.
 We got up to the top just as everyone else was leaving, and we had the top all to ourselves.
 Such an awesome experience.
 However for the weather, I was wishing we had left just 1 hour earlier.
 There was not a single cloud in the sky the whole day…. until we got to the top, then all of sudden it was complete cloud coverage!!
-However if we’d been there one hour earlier, there would’ve been lots of people at the top, also.
+However if we’d been there one hour earlier, there would’ve been loads of people at the top, also.
 Just something to keep in mind.

 The trail is not so difficult that you really need a horse, and I prefer to hike, so we didn’t get one.
 It’s also not that much faster, because the guide has to walk next to you, and you have to get off and on a bunch of times.
 But the option is there if you want it.
 Expect to pay around 80 soles, and make sure that price includes there and back!
 You could also negotiate for one-way.

-Tips for Hiking Rainbow Mountain — What You Need To Know
+Tips for Hiking Rainbow Mountain Peru

-Don’t forget water.
 Drinking lots of water will help with the altitude.
 I recommend bringing at least 1 liter per person on the hike with you, and have a extra bottle to leave in the car for when you get back.

-Wear sunscreen and pack layers.
-The hike is very pleasant in the sun.
-I wore 3/4 length yoga pants with a warm long-sleeve shirt that I could push up the sleeves if it got hot.
+When we were there in April, the hike was very pleasant in the sun.
+I wore 3/4 length yoga pants with a warm (merino wool) long-sleeve shirt that I could push up the sleeves if it got hot.
 But the very top of the mountain is cold and SUPER windy.
 You’ll definitely need a warm jacket up there!
-Also you’ll sunburn much quicker at higher altitude, so wear plenty of sunscreen.
+I wore these waterproof hiking shoes.

-Bring cash.
 You’ll need to pay 10 soles for the entry fee for the hike.
 Plus a few coins in case you need to use a bathroom.
 The port-a-potties at the beginning and end of the trail were free, but it looked like there were some in the middle of the trail that took coins.